 We Did It!
-Highlights From The 2020 SWEAT Challenge
+Highlights From The Sweat Challenge

-Congratulations, SWEAT Community!
-Over six weeks we set goals and sweat it out together.
-Through the ups and downs, you supported each other and you did it!
+Congratulations, Sweat Community!
+Over the last six weeks we continued the year strong, reset our fitness goals and came together to Sweat.
+Through the ups and downs, you supported each other and completed the Sweat Challenge!

 Be proud of what you’ve achieved!

 From June 20 over 70,000 of us participated in the Sweat Challenge!
 There were members of the Sweat Community from 196 countries who completed over 650,000 workouts!
 With your Sweat Trainer, you completed rep after rep, sharing your struggles and go-to tips for digging deep and achieving your goals as we continued 2022 feeling stronger together.

 When you first signed up for the Sweat Challenge, six weeks might have seemed like a long time to commit to your fitness goals, but you challenged yourself and pushed through each week!

 For some of you, this was the first challenge you’ve completed and we applaud you.
 You were patient and persistent, and you made the promise to keep showing up.